Huelva Things To Do; Tourist Attractions + Beaches

 • Playa la Fletcha – You’ll need to catch a small ferry called the ‘Flechamar Dos’ from the Marina in El Rompido to access this large, duned beach.
 Don’t get stranded and miss the last ferry!

-• Playa de Cuesta Maneli – You have about a 15 minute walk to reach the beach.
+• Playa de Cuesta Maneli – You have about a 15-minute walk to reach the beach.
 The boardwalk takes you through pretty scenery of gorseland towards a long beach surrounded by sand banks.

-• Playa los Enebrales – This family orientated beach was described to us as being a bit wild beach with no bars or toilets.
+• Playa los Enebrales – This family-orientated beach was described to us as being a bit wild beach with no bars or toilets.
 I wouldn’t describe it as wild as there are hotels and apartment blocks within sight.
 It only takes about three minutes to cross the boardwalks, traversing a magnificent pine forest.
 Shells litter the sand so watch your feet.

 Enlarge